Module 1: SQL Server Overview

 Module 4: Managing Security

-Take a closer look: Download Sample Module 4 (Portable Document Format, 1.08 MB).
+Take a closer look: Download Sample Module 4 (Portable Document Format,

 The following topics are covered in this module: